-His final credits were posthumous; the very last one came in 1999 with a film called Follow Your Heart.
+His final credits were posthumous; the very last one coming in 1999 with a film called Follow Your Heart.
 Brian died in 1997, tragically of a self-inflicted gunshot wound after he had been battling emphysema and lung cancer.
 It was reported he was suffering from depression and financial problems.
-He died two months after his daughter, Daisy, who also committed suicide.
+He died two months after his daughter, Daisy, also committed suicide.

 Now, what’s interesting about this is that actress Maureen O’Hara stated that she didn’t believe Brian committed suicide.
 She said that he had a very large gun collection and often enjoyed cleaning them and showing them to people.
-She believes it may have been an accident while cleaning the gun, but sadly we’ll never know.
+She suggests it may have been an accident while cleaning the gun, but sadly we’ll never know.